 YES.
 You may contact us and start the application process here.
 One of our professionals will personally answer any questions and start the process.

 Who will work with me?

 A local Washington Trust Bank Home Loan Officer will work with you from start to finish.
 Find our list of experienced loan officers here.

 Will I make payments to Washington Trust Bank?

 You will be given a choice of loan options that could affect to whom you make your payments.

 Can I make my payments at a branch?

 If you choose a loan program that is serviced by Washington Trust Bank, you can make the payments at a branch.

 We may sell your loan, but we offer you a choice during the application process.
-Generally, if we sell your loan you may obtain better pricing, but you may prefer to keep all of your business with Washington Trust Bank.
+Generally, if we sell your loan then you may obtain better pricing, but you may prefer to keep all of your business with Washington Trust Bank.

-You will receive an instruction letter notifying of the sale.
+You will receive an instruction letter notifying you of the sale.
 This will include information on where to make your payment if your loan is sold.
 You will likely begin making payments to them on your second payment.
 Selling your loan will not impact the terms of the loan.